-- Our ~490,000 gross acres on the GOM shelf generate around 54% of our total daily production.
+- Our ~440,000 gross acres on the GOM shelf generates over 60% of our total daily production.

 - Recently we have focused on analyzing newly acquired advanced seismic data over portions of our shelf acreage to identify future drilling opportunities.

-- Nine wells have been drilled and completed by us at our Mahogany field since 2011.
-These wells, recompletions and selective remedial work have produced approximately 14 million barrels of oil equivalent between 2011 and 2016.
+- Twelve wells have been drilled and completed by us at our Mahogany field since 2011.
+These wells, recompletions and selective remedial work have produced over 16 million barrels of oil equivalent since 2011.

 - By employing the lessons of success from Mahogany and seismic data reviews on other lease blocks, we anticipate Mahogany-like opportunities elsewhere on the shelf as well as in the deepwater.